Plant Sciences 1172

 Lecture materials are adapted from materials provided by Drs.
 Jay Kaufman and Christine France, to whom I am indebted.

 - Copyright: © 2017 John W. Merck, Jr. as to this syllabus and all lectures.
 Students are prohibited from copying and selling course materials, from selling lecture notes, and from being paid to take lecture notes without the express written permission of the faculty teaching this course.
+Students violating this restriction will be deemed responsible for facilitation of academic dishonesty by the Office of Student Conduct.

 |8-28||Introduction to sedimentary rocks||Ch.
 1|